varnish/Varnish-Book/README.rst

 * The training material used for our Varnish training (the source for the slides and printed version)
 * A snapshot of munin graphs for use by instructors.
+* PHP example-code for testing Varnish
 * Build system for said training material

-This material serves multiple purposes.

-First of all, this is the training material Varnish Software uses for professional Varnish training courses.
-That is the original motivation for writing this material.
+This is the training material Varnish Software uses for professional Varnish training courses.
+It is made available under a Creative Commons CC-BY-NC-SA license (See the LICENSE file for details) as a book.

-Secondly, it is now used as a public tutorial to complement the reference documentation.

-For training, we hold different courses, hence the existence of different PDFs.
-We also build a "slide" PDF for this purpose, which is why the layout of the individual chapters is the way it is.
+The build system produces different sets of PDFs.
+Varnish Software currently offers two different two-day courses: `Varnish System Administration`, which contains all chapters except the `HTTP` chapter and `Content Composition`; and `Varnish for Web Developers` which contains all chapters except `Tuning` and `Saving the Request`.
+The third set of slides, labeled `Book`, contains all chapters.
+All the chapters are written with this structure in mind.

 Index
 -----